aleph2c/ldea/README.md

 Perform the following on a target(s) from the deployment machine:

   * Tmux and a customized Tmux configuration
-  * Build a full featured vim8.2 natively on the remote/local machine
-  * Install a custom .vimrc
+  * Install a custom init.vim
-  * Use the Plugin manager to install vim plugins
+  * Use the Plugin manager to install nvim plugins
-  * Build YouCompleteMe for vim8.2
   * Customize the python environment
   * Customize the python debugger
   * Customize your .bashrc file